sash20m/sash20m/README.md

 ## Hi 👋

-Software Architect/Engineer - building cloud applications for payments, parking infrastructure and AI.
+Software Architect/Engineer.
+On a quest for knowledge, understanding and meaning.

-- 🔭 Currently building payments and parking systems for large scale modular parking deployments.
+- 🔭 Currently building cloud payment services and parking systems for large scale modular parking deployments.
 - 🧠 Putting my mind to work on AI and practical, beneficial uses of it.

 ### Side projects